 i.
 Backtesting means testing a strategy on past price data.

 ii.
-Go through the process of backtesting as if you’re taking trade in the live market.
+Go through the process of backtesting as if you’re taking the trade in the live market.

 iii.
 Backtesting allows traders to know if the strategy is worth trading or not.

-Backtesting in forex is nothing but a term used in trading that in simple word means testing a particular trading system based on historical data.
+Backtesting in forex is nothing but a term used in trading that in simple words means testing a particular trading system based on historical data.

-Backtesting is done to check whether the strategy you are using works good or needs any improvements.
+Backtesting is done to check whether the strategy you are using works well or needs any improvements.